ddimatos/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

 Default behavior for an un-tagged file or stream is determined by the program, for example, `IBM Open Enterprise SDK for Python <https://www.ibm.com/products/open-enterprise-python-zos>`__ defaults to the UTF-8 encoding.

 Ansible modules will not read or honor any file tags.
-It is up to the user to determine the nature of remote data.
+It is up to the user to determine the nature of remote data and tag it appropriately.
+Data sent to remote z/OS nodes is by default encoded in UTF-8 and is not tagged.
 This is achieveable with an additional task using the ``builtin.command`` module and applying any necessary encoding conversion.

 .. code-block:: yaml